 While hikes in the rain can be amazing, they also have threats of their own.
 The trails will get wet, muddy, and slippery to say the least.
 If you are hiking on a steep trail, especially on a mountain, there are plenty of edges and slippery locations that you will need to avoid.

 Furthermore, if you do not have the correct gear, you will leave the hike cold, wet, and potentially sick.
-According to Al Walsh, this can happen if you’re hiking for a whole day or just short periods of time.
+This can happen if you’re hiking for a whole day or just short periods of time.

 How to Prepare for a Rainy Hike